 Meet Josh.
-Josh is the head of The Queen’s Club Championships, hospitality sales.
-We spoke to Josh to find out what it takes to create the ultimate hospitality experience at the Queen’s Club Championships.
+Josh is the head of the Fever-Tree Championships, hospitality sales.
+We spoke to Josh to find out what it takes to create the ultimate hospitality experience at the Fever-Tree Championships.

-Tell me what we can expect from the hospitality experience at the Queen’s Club Championships?
+Tell me what we can expect from the hospitality experience at the Fever-Tree Championships?

 The second experience we offer is a temporary structure specifically for the tournament.
 It’s built on top of their practice courts and offers a range of hospitality to cater for all budgets.
 These facilities include the Roof Terrace and the Club Lounge, both with access to the terrace.
 This outdoor terrace is extremely attractive part of the package due to tournament being hosted in June and the proximity of this hospitality area to the practice courts.
 The third temporary facility we offer is Love Fifteen, located below the Roof Terrace and Club Lounge, but equally well located near the courts.

 So you said there’s something for everyone – is it just the different budgets that you cater for?

 Again it’s a range, but there’s definitely a package to cater for all budgets.

 However it’s not just different budgets we cater for, but also different entertaining priorities – some facilities focus more on the food, while others cater for companies to entertain large groups, with a more relaxed dining option.

 Secondly, the tickets within the packages are different; different options offer different seating positions.
 We understand the client’s priority and make sure these needs are met.
 We work very closely with the Lawn Tennis Association (LTA) whom through years of working together, offer us a blank canvas to create these hospitality options.

 And how does that blank canvas get filled – how soon do you start work on the next year’s event?